wh1t3cAt1k/taskman/README.txt

 --> to change properties of a task:

-	taskman set id parameter args
+	taskman set ID parameter args

-	> if 'parameter' is 'desc',
+	> if 'parameter' is 'description',
-	then 'args' is the new description.
+	then 'args' should be the new description.
-	> if 'parameter' is 'importance' or 'priority' then 'args' is a number from 1 to 3.
+	> if 'parameter' is 'importance' or 'priority' then 'args' should be a number from 1 to 3.
+	> if 'parameter' is 'finished'/'completed'/'accomplished'
+	then 'args' should be 'true' or 'false'
 	> currently, you can only change properties of one task at a time.

 --> to show tasks: